 CloudOn came to us with the vision of creating such a workspace.
 While only iPad and Android tablet products exist today, the CloudOn team plans to create virtualization nirvana by enabling people to access documents and collaborate on any device or OS while using any storage provider.

 Challenge: Interaction with external keyboard.
 The problem is that iOS doesn't allow access to low-level events such as key presses.

 Challenge: Various graphical effects such as 3D cube transition and flashlight for tutorial view.

 Challenge: Extended keyboard keys were required without interruption to user selected keyboard (often Swype).

 Challenge: Multiple complex and disjointed user interface screens needed to coexist within a single Activity to facilitate lifecycle needs a native library.

 Challenge: User interface needed to load quick and feel responsive despite server hosting of images and filesystem.

-Hidden UITextView was created.
+For iOS mobile app Hidden UITextView was created.
 Changes in its text property and the cursor position were monitored and interpreted as key presses.
 This was kind of hacky solution, but the only possible so we stay in the boundaries defined by Apple.

 Some improvisation with Core Animation and adaptation of 3rd party code.
-See cube transition: https://code.google.com/p/cubetransition/ And TutorialViewController in the application code CloudOn Android version
+See cube transition: https://code.google.com/p/cubetransition/ And TutorialViewController in the application code CloudOn

-Keyboard was amended by adding a row of keys on a layer between the application UI and the keyboard, matching the look and feel of the keyboard.
+For Android mobile app Keyboard was amended by adding a row of keys on a layer between the application UI and the keyboard, matching the look and feel of the keyboard.
 Extended keys were coded to dispatch application specific events.